Lu Junyi

-Lu Junyi is a fictional character in Water Margin, one of the four great classical novels of Chinese literature.
+Lu Junyi is a fictional character in Water Margin, one of the four Chinese great classical novels.
 Nicknamed "Jade Qilin", he ranks second among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
 In some Chinese folk tales derived from the novel, Lu Junyi is a martial arts student of Zhou Tong, who purportedly also trained the Song dynasty general Yue Fei in archery.

 Background

-The novel depicts Lu Junyi as nine chi tall, having eyes that sparkle and with the looks and aura of a majestic deity.
+The novel depicts Lu Junyi as nine chi tall, having eyes that sparkle and the looks and aura of a majestic deity.
 A native of Daming Prefecture (present-day Daming County, Hebei), Lu is a consummate practitioner of martial arts, especially in the use of staff and spear.
-His dominance in combat, impressive appearance and prestigious status as a wealthy squire earn him the nickname "Jade Qilin".
+His near-invincibility in combat, impressive appearance and prestigious status as a wealthy squire earn him the nickname "Jade Qilin".